ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 # Character Word Colour Clock WS2812/SK6812 ATMEGA 328/1284 MKR1010
-This Arduino code is designed to run with the ATMEGA328 (Uno, Nano, Mini), ATMEGA1284 chip and Arduino MKR1010 and controls the LED strips of type SK6812 and WS2812 of the Word Clock.<br>
+This Arduino code up to version V024 is designed to run with the ATMEGA328 (Uno, Nano, Mini), <br>
+ATMEGA1284 chip and Arduino MKR1010 and controls the LED strips of type WS2812.
+Later versions uses more memory and are suited for SK6812 and WS2812 LED strips.<br>
+These versions were tested with the Arduino Nano Every and Arduino MKR1010 .<br>
 More about the construction see this page in Dutch:<br>
 https://ednieuw.home.xs4all.nl/Woordklok/Bouwpakket/WoordklokSK6812.htm